Watercolour by Henry Fulwood - "Death of the Red Baron" [AWM ART02495]

 A fantastic resource - search the text of newspapers from many Australian States across nearly 200 years of Australian history.

-A huge project by the Australian Department of Veterans Affairs, running since 2002, has collected thousands of hours of videotape of the reminiscences of Australian Defence Force Veterans, and displaying the transcripts and some still photos online.
+A huge project by the Australian Department of Veterans Affairs, running since 2002, has collected thousands of hours of videotape of the reminiscences of Australian Defence Force Veterans.
+Transcripts and some photos are displayed online.
 Many 3 Squadron personalities have been included in the interviews.
 Veterans from many other units have also made interesting mentions of 3 Squadron and its battles.
-All of the interviews have been transcribed into a searchable text database, which is a fantastic resource.

-For men who died in WW1 or WW2, the Commonwealth War Graves Commission website provides extensive commemorative information, including detailed cemetery history and visitor access directions.
+For each death in WW1 or WW2, the Commonwealth War Graves Commission Website provides extensive personal commemorative information, plus detailed cemetery history and visitor access directions.
 Large colour photographs of the beautifully-maintained war cemeteries are also available.
-Gravestone inscriptions are often noted and an attractive memorial certificate for each casualty can be printed.
+Gravestone inscriptions from family are often noted and an attractive memorial certificate for each casualty can be printed.

 Old RE8 "S", Struck Off Strength after 10 Months' Service